 Regardless if you agree or not with Egyptians or Babylonians, or Hebrews for that matter, the city cannot be where it is supposedly located today.
 Let me explain why this is so.
 Having this image in the back of your mind, where Africa and the southernmost tip of Africa would be `on top of the world` (Galatians 4,26), and perhaps even Mother of us all (So Paul writes).
 Having this ancient outlook on the ancient world, as it was described and understood when the words of Scripture was actually written, is kinda important to be able to understand why it was written the way it was and is essential to be able to understand where things can be found today.
 Remember there has been many wars and attempts (successful and unsuccessful) in rewriting history.
 These are to numerous to convey in a few articles, however the Bible does share and reveal essentially all you need to know in regards to these wars and rebellions, history only repeats itself.
 Let me just say that I would observe from a distance most modern understandings and take with a pinch of salt all mathematically based philosophies.
 Its so easy to be enticed by their complexity, in turn to be mislead..

-....believing in marble round earth spinning at several miles per hour around its own axis while we shoot through endless space... really is science fiction and wild imagination, rest assured the world is so much stranger than these ancient concepts, you wouldn't believe me if I told you.
+Now believing in round earth spinning at thousands of miles per hour around its own axis while we shoot through endless space, really is science fiction, rest assured the world is so much stranger than these ancient concepts, you wouldn't believe me if I told you.

 Moving on then, and trying to stick to the topic - modern day Jerusalem.
 Seeing that Egypt was a place that one went down to, according to the Bible, also works with the now affirmed and approved by science, general understanding of a marble shaped earth.
 Now, most likely you believe what you have been taught in school, as did I, about the earth being a ball and all that, or you can choose to belive it floats around in space on the back on a giant turtle (yes this is actually a working philosophical theory).
 Whatever you chose to believe, is doesn't not matter - we can still be friends you know - because it is not important.

-However, and regardless of what the earth may or may not look like - the missplacement of an important ancient cities creates serious problems and will mislead people.
+However, and regardless of what the earth may or may not look like - the misplacement of an important ancient cities creates serious problems and will mislead people.